 This course is designed to introduce students to the basic concepts and principles of toxicology.
 Topics will include metabolism, types of toxicity, classes of chemicals, risk assessment and diagnosis and treatment.
-Prerequisite: BIO 106, CHE 102 Offered spring of even-numbered years
+Prerequisite: BIO 106, CHE 102

 BIO 332 Concepts in Pharmacology